TommyTokk/parole-bot/README.md

 ## Evaluation and Performance

 The solver demonstrates a high success rate, typically identifying the target word within 3-4 attempts.
-This performance has been rigorously evaluated through statistical analysis across large word samples.
+This performance has been evaluated through statistical analysis across word samples.

 ### Performance Analysis